Eliastik/page-shadow/ROADMAP.md

 * [ ] Reduce delay applying reduce brightness/blue light reduction filter
 * [ ] Fix dark image detection (using contours detection?) + enable by default?
+    * [x] Optimize by reducing size of the image before analyze
 * [ ] Publish Manifestv3 for Firefox
     * [ ] Fix Cloud backup on Firefox ; all other feature works